Our next Insider Deal offers big-time taste at an everyday price, the PWR People’s Wine Revolution Bea’s Knees Petite Sirah.

 We started with with a red blend that holds a spot on our current Top 10 reds list and then for our second deal we went with a Bulk Buy rated Napa Valley Pinot Grigio.
 Today we turn to one of our absolute favorite varieties — Petite Sirah!

-This deal is now expired.
-Want to get notified about the next one?
+This deal is now SOLD OUT!
+Want to get notified about our next one?
 Subscribe to our emails!

 This is a limited time offer.
 Sale ends Friday March 15 at noon (PST).
 Shipping is only $5!
 Clicking on the buy button above will take you to an external site (winedealmaker.com) for checkout.
 (If you're reading via email or having trouble seeing the embedded buy box click here to order.)